Edouard360/webgl-mark2/README.md

-# Benchmark Webgl glmark2
+#  Webgl-mark2

 > Port of glmark2 in webgl.
+It is a benchmark of the webgl rendering engine in JS.

 [![Linux Build][travis-image]][travis-url]
 [![Test Coverage][coveralls-image]][coveralls-url]